-1st Category of GRABS ('g') shall be assigned to any grabs that are from Mid ski to the boot (except for cross body grabs).
+GRABS ('G') shall be assigned to any grabs on ski(s).

 Safety: The body in Puck Position, a hand come and holds the same side ski, just under the boot.

 Liu Kan: It's a safety grab with the free leg straight.
 One hand holds the same side of the ski, just under the boot.
 At the same time the other leg is straight.